Q How does the PoolMate work?

 Q Will the watch work with all pools?

-A The watch will work with pools over 15m in length.
+The watch will work with pools over 18m in length.
 However in order to recognise swimming the watch needs to detect several regular swim strokes (6 or 7 on the arm you wear the watch on), if using a very small pool you may reach the end before this occurs and the watch will not know you are swimming.
-If this occurs we recommend you try a larger pool.
+If this occurs we recommend you try a longer pool.
 Similarly swimmers who take less than 7 strokes per lap (on the arm they wear the watch on) may also experience the same problem and have inaccurate results.

 Q How long will the battery last?

-A The PoolMate battery has an estimated life expectancy of well over 12 months.
+The PoolMate and PoolMatePro battery has an estimated life expectancy of well over 12 months.
+The PoolMate2 and PoolMatePlus will last around 2 years.
+The PoolmateLive will usually last from 6 to 12 months.
 The higher your average hours swimming a week, the shorter the battery life will be.
-To maintain water resistance and ensure the warranty remains valid, the Pool-Mate may be returned to Swimovate Ltd for battery replacement.
-Alternatively it may be replaced by a qualified watch maker or jeweller- just be sure to tell them it’s a waterproof watch so they can check the seal.
-The battery is a standard CR2025 that should be readily available.
+To maintain water resistance and ensure the warranty remains valid, the PoolMate may be returned to Swimovate Ltd for battery replacement.
+Alternatively it may be replaced by a qualified watch maker or jeweler- just be sure to tell them it’s a waterproof watch so they can check the seal.
+The battery is a CR2025 (PoolMate, Pro) or CR2032 (PoolMate2, Plus) that should be readily available.

 Q My pool is measured in yards- Will the PoolMate work?